BorgwardtLab/PyChange/README.md

 Be carful:
 - Either change in trend or change in mean - this is due to a two-sample TTest behind all the routines.
 - For many changes, meaningful $p$-value can only be assigned to a combination of changes.
-- **Warning:** The $p$-values are not corrected for multiple hypothesis testing for method looking for more than one change!
+- **Warning:** The $p$-values are not corrected for multiple hypothesis testing when looking for more than one change!

 ## Any questions?